Skip to Content

 Try SSH (optional)

-If the second machine has SSH enabled, you can now connect to it using the Rabtly IP:
+If the second machine has SSH enabled, you can connect to it using its Rabtly IP:

 ssh user@100.64.0.2

-This works even if the machine is behind a NAT or firewall, because Rabtly handles the connection automatically.
+This works even if the machine is behind a firewall or NAT — Rabtly handles the connection automatically.

 Rabtly IPs always start with 100.64..
-You can find each device’s IP in the dashboard Nodes page.
+Find each device’s IP on the Devices page in the dashboard.

-• If direct connection fails (strict firewall), traffic automatically routes through the relay server.
+• If a direct connection isn’t possible (strict firewall), traffic automatically routes through Rabtly’s relay — no action needed from you.

 Next steps